WHO WE ARE

 - Homemakers provided 114 clients with 3,108 hours of housekeeping services which makes for a clean, healthy and hygienic living condition for frail seniors.

-- Lifeline personal emergency response systems were installed and maintained in the homes of 287 seniors, providing 861 hours of service, giving them increased self-sufficiency and confidence that they are able to remain independent.
+- Lifeline personal emergency response systems were installed and maintained in the homes of 295 seniors, giving them immediate access to emergency services to help improve their self-sufficiency and independence.